 Criminal Actors Operating from Russia

-Falcon Intelligence has medium-high confidence that the GRIM SPIDER threat actors are operating out of Russia.
+Falcon Intelligence has medium-high confidence that the WIZARD SPIDER threat actors are operating out of Russia.
 Hermes was originally advertised on

 exploit[.]in.
 This Russian-speaking forum is a well-known marketplace for selling malware and related services to criminal threat actors.
 If Hermes was indeed related to STARDUST CHOLLIMA, it would imply that nation-state threat actors are selling their services on Russian-speaking forums, which is unlikely.